cloudmesh-community/book/chapters/iaas/libcloud.md

 and this library will be installed for you.

-## Amazon Simple Storage Service S3 via libcloud :hand:
+## Amazon Simple Storage Service S3 via libcloud :o:

 Next we explain how to use Amazon Web Services (AWS) S3 via libcloud.
 Apache libcloud is a python library that provides